Logarithmic moduli of roots of line bundles on curves: Abstract

 \section{Abstract}

-We use the theory of logarithmic line bundles to construct compactifications of spaces of roots of a line bundle on a family of curves, generalising work of Chiodo and Jarvis.
+We use the theory of logarithmic line bundles to construct compactifications of spaces of roots of a line bundle on a family of curves, generalising work of a number of authors.
 This runs via a study of the torsion in the tropical and logarithmic jacobians (recently constructed by Molcho and Wise).
 Our moduli space carries a `double ramification cycle' measuring the locus where the given root is isomorphic to the trivial bundle, and we give a tautological formula for this class in the language of piecewise polynomial functions (as recently developed by Molcho-Pandharipande-Schmitt and Holmes-Schwarz).

-{\on{Spec}} { \widetilde{\ca M}^\Sigma} [1]{#1} {\overline{\ca M}} {\operatorname{DRL}} {\sf{DR}} {\operatorname{DRC}} {\stackrel{\sim}{\longrightarrow}} [1]{\on{Ann}(#1)} {\Mbar^{\m, 1/\k}} {{\bd m}} [1]{\bd{#1}} {\mathsf{M}} {\overline{\mathsf{M}}} {\mathsf{gp}} {\mathsf{op}} {\mathsf{trop}} {\mathsf{log}} {\mathsf{cat}} {\mathsf{\acute{e}t}} [1]{\mathsf{#1}} {{\pi_R}} {{\sqrt[j]{X}}} {\mathfrak{LogPic}} {\on{Pic}} {\on{Pic}} {\on{LogPic}} {\on{TroPic}} {\on{logPic}} {\on{troPic}} {\cat{LogSch}} [1]{\Phi(#1)} [1]{\myvecBelow{#1}} [3][r]{#2(#3^{\frac{1}{#1}})}
+{\on{Spec}} { \widetilde{\ca M}^\Sigma} [1]{#1} {\overline{\ca M}} {\operatorname{DRL}} {\sf{DR}} {\operatorname{DRC}} {\stackrel{\sim}{\longrightarrow}} [1]{\on{Ann}(#1)} {\Mbar^{\m, 1/\k}} {{\bd m}} [1]{\bd{#1}} {\mathsf{M}} {\overline{\mathsf{M}}} {\mathsf{gp}} {\mathsf{op}} {\mathsf{trop}} {\mathsf{log}} {\mathsf{cat}} {\mathsf{\acute{e}t}} [1]{\mathsf{#1}} {{\pi_R}} {{\sqrt[j]{X}}} {\mathfrak{LogPic}} {\on{Pic}} {\on{Pic}} {\on{LogPic}} {\on{TroPic}} {\on{logPic}} {\on{troPic}} {\cat{LogSch}} [1]{\Phi(#1)} [1]{\myvec{#1}} [3][r]{#2(#3^{\frac{1}{#1}})}